Inversion of Control in NodeJS

 The object must have a class property so we can know what to instantiate.
 Basically, with this property we are saying that we’ll add to the container a B object called .

 Also, and here is one of the big potentials of our lib, this config object could have properties that will end up being attributes of our new component (23).
-With this, we can assign other components or values to our .
+With this, we can assign other components or values to ours.

-In this example, will have a property called ‘a’ referencing to the component.
-The ref method will search in the container for a component called that must exist.
-But, we didn’t define the anywhere.
+In this example, we’ll a property called ‘a’ referencing the component.
+The “ref” method will search in the container for a component called “a” that must exist.
+But, we didn’t define “a” anywhere.
 This works because we passed the dependency to the module method which contains the definition.

 These values could be whatever we want, for example, a string, or an integer.
 We should be careful with this feature because the components are singletons, and it is a good practice to keep the attributes of a singleton object immutable.